Skip to content

 • Your CLI has many commands, but users typically only use a few at a time

-• Some commands require heavy dependencies that aren't needed for other commands
+• Some commands require heavy dependencies or complex initialization that isn't needed for other commands.

-Here's how to implement lazy loading in Gunshi:
+Here's how to implement lazy loading using the lazy helper:

 js